atanisoft/Esp32OlcbIO/README.md

 ### Node Brownout detection

-If the ESP32 detects a brownout it can (and should!) produce the well-known event `01.00.00.00.00.00.FF.F1` if possible.
+If the ESP32 detects a brownout condition it will attempt to produce the well-known event `01.00.00.00.00.00.FF.F1` soon after startup.
+This delivery is not guaranteed.

 ## Pin Mapping